higs4281/panda-loaders/README.md

 panda-voters
 ============

-This script loads voter registration data into a PANDA instance via api.
+This script loads voter registration data into a <a href="http://pandaproject.net/">PANDA</a> instance via api.
 The script is local to Florida voter data but could be adapted.

 It starts with a directory of raw county voter registration files, preps them with csvkit and ships them to PANDA.